Baptism

 Baptism is the normative biblical response to Jesus’ offer of salvation through His sacrifice on the cross (Acts 2:41).
 It is a public expression of trust in Him (Acts 8:12–13), and is accompanied with the following gifts: the forgiveness of sins (Acts 2:38), assurance of salvation (Mark 16:16), and the indwelling of the Holy Spirit (Acts 2:38).
 It testifies to God’s work in a believer’s life (Rom.
 6:1–8) and appeals to God for a clean conscience (1 Peter 3:21).
 We are not saved by the act of baptism itself.
 However, Scripture teaches that baptism is the biblical moment where grace meets faith and salvation is received (Acts 22:16).

-Do you still have questions about baptism?
-We’d love to talk with you about that.
-Click the button below, and our team will reach out!
+We’d love to talk more with you about baptism!
+Click the button below, and our team will reach out.